mitch344/IT-Tutorials/ZFS-RAID-Z1.md

-# Creating a ZFS Pool on Ubuntu with RAID-Z1
+# Creating a ZFS Pool with RAID-Z1

 Follow these steps to create a ZFS pool with RAID-Z1 redundancy on Ubuntu.
 RAID-Z1 provides data redundancy and requires a minimum of three drives.